vippsas/zeroeventhub/SPEC.md

 that will be used.

-Clients SHOULD include a HTTP Accept header with the value `application/zeh-v1` order to signal that they expect a response that conforms to this version of the specification.
+Clients SHOULD include a HTTP Accept header with the value `application/zeh-v1` in order to signal that they expect a response that conforms to this version of the specification.
 Clients MAY instead send an Accept header that includes `application/x-ndjson` or send no Accept header at all.
 If a server receives such a request, it should provide a response using the latest version of the ZeroEventHub specification that it supports.

-Servers SHUOLD send a Content-Type header with the value `application/zeh-v1` to signal that the response confirms to this specification.
+Servers SHOULD send a Content-Type header with the value `application/zeh-v1` to signal that the response conforms to this specification.
 Servers MAY instead send a Content-Type header with the value `application/x-ndjson`.
 If so, it is unspecified which version of this specification the server supports, and this must then be